Welcome to the Konkle Lab!

 New model development

-• Poster | Paper : Cognitive Steering in Deep Neural Networks via Long-Range Modulatory Feedback Connections Konkle & Alvarez, NeurIPS 2023.
+• Paper : Cognitive Steering in Deep Neural Networks via Long-Range Modulatory Feedback Connections Konkle & Alvarez, NeurIPS 2023.

 Deep neural network insights into biological visual representation

-• Talk | Preprint | Tweprint : A Contrastive Coding Account of Category Selectivity in the Ventral Visual Stream.
-Prince et al, bioRxiv, 2023
+• Talk | Preprint | Tweprint : Contrastive learning explains the emergence and function of visual category-selective regions.
+Prince et al, Science Advances, 2024

 • Preprint | Tweprint : What can 1.8 billion regressions tell us about the pressures shaping high-level visual representation in brains and machines?
 Conwell et al, bioRxiv, 2023